Yusef Komunyakaa: Poetry

 Komunyakaa many other published collections of poetry, include Taboo: The Wishbone Trilogy, Part I (2004), Pleasure Dome: New and Collected Poems, 1975–1999 (2001), Talking Dirty to the Gods (2000), Thieves of Paradise (1998), Neon Vernacular (1994), and Magic City (1992).

 In 2004, Komunyakaa began a collaboration with dramaturge and theater producer Chad Gracia on a dramatic adaptation of The Epic of Gilgamesh.
 The play was published in October 2006 by Wesleyan University Press.
 In spring 2008, New York's 92nd Street Y staged a one-night performance by director Robert Scanlon.
 In May 2013 it received a full production by the Constellation Theatre Company in Washington, D.C.

-Komunyakaa's work has influenced many later American poets.
 He views his own work as an indirectness, an "insinuation":